cogentcore/core/docs/content/3-views/struct-views.md

 // core.NewValue(&person{Name: "Go", Age: 35}, "", parent)
 ```

-Otherwise, it will create a button that opens a dialog with a normal struct view:
+Otherwise, it will create a button that opens a dialog with a normal form:

 ```Go
 type person struct {